 What We Do

-The GEF provides financial resources for developing countries and countries with economies in transition to implement the Convention on Biological Diversity (CBD).
-The GEF’s current biodiversity strategy is focused on helping countries implement the Strategic Plan for Biodiversity 2011-2020 and achieve the 20 Aichi Biodiversity Targets.
+The GEF provides financial resources for developing countries and countries with economies in transition to implement the CBD.
+The goal of the GEF’s biodiversity strategy is to maintain globally significant biodiversity in landscapes and seascapes.

 The GEF has supported the development of National Biosafety Frameworks in 126 countries, and their subsequent implementation under the Cartagena Protocol.
 GEF support has also been critical in bringing into force the Nagoya Protocol, and a growing part of the portfolio is building country capacity to implement the Protocol.

 Over the next four years (GEF-7), the GEF’s goal will be to maintain globally significant biodiversity in landscapes and seascapes.
 To achieve this goal, GEF investments will contribute to the following objectives:

 - Mainstream biodiversity across sectors as well as landscapes and seascapes;

 - Address direct drivers to protect habitats and species; and

 - Further develop biodiversity policy and institutional frameworks.